gamozolabs/elfloader/README.md

 Usage: elfloader [--binary] [--base=<addr>] <input ELF> <output>
     --binary      - Don't output a FELF, output the raw loaded image with no metadata
+    --perms       - Create a FELF0002 which includes permission data, overrides --binary
     --base=<addr> - Force the output to start at `<addr>`, zero padding from the base to the start of the first LOAD segment if needed.
                     `<addr>` is default hex, can be overrided with `0d`, `0b`,